ARTIST-Association/ARTIST/examples/paint_plots/INSTRUCTIONS.md

 Additionally, if no arguments and no configuration file is provided, default values will be used -- which will probably lead to the scripts failing.

+To make sure the configuration is successfully loaded, please provide the path to the configuration file via the ``--config`` command line argument when executing the script.
+If no argument is provided the script will look for the ``paint_plot_config.yaml`` located in the ``paint_plots`` working directory, however this option is not failsafe, and we always suggest providing the command line argument.

-Here is an overview of the configuration parameters and what they mean:
+Here is an overview of the configuration parameters contained within the configuration file and what they mean:

 - `metadata_root`: The root directory in which the metadata will be saved, i.e., a folder with the name "metadata" will be saved within this directory.
 - `metadata_file_name`: The file name for the metadata downloaded, if you do not change anything the STAC client from ``PAINT`` wil automatically download the metadata and save it to "calibration_metadata_all_heliostats.csv" in the "metadata" folder.